gibanator/lightningchart_vitalsigns/README.md

 With the ready graphs, we can further analyze them.
 It can also be used for machine learning.

 #### Benefits of using LightningChart
 LightningChart provides a lot of ready-made options for creating graphs.
-Otherwise, we would have a headache creating proper charts for Python heart rate displaying, whilst LightningChart has powerful tools to create XY chart with a huge amount of points in almost no time.
+Otherwise, we would have a headache creating proper charts for Python vital signs dashboard, whilst LightningChart has powerful tools to create XY chart with a huge amount of points in almost no time.

 There are lots of other tools in the library, you can review various code snippets for different tasks at [LightningChart Python Guide](https://lightningchart.com/python-charts/docs/).